TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-Inside, there is a `active.htb` directory with a lot of subdirectories and files.
+Inside, there is an `active.htb` directory with a lot of subdirectories and files.

 To further enumerate its contents, we download everything to our local machine.